VanderpoelLiam/liamvanderpoel.com/content/articles/local-websites/index.md

 ## Human-readable domain names

-We have now achieved our first goal which is to have remote access any service hosted on `slippery-server`.
+We have now achieved our first goal which is to have remote access to any service hosted on `slippery-server`.
 In our case we have Open WebUI running at `http://slippery-server.pompous-pufferfish.ts.net:3000/`.
 The next goal is have this site accessible instead at `https://immich.vanderpoel.local`.

 TODO: START HERE - how are we going to have human readable domain names and https